Go/no-go

 A go/no-go test is a two-step verification process that uses two boundary conditions, or a binary classification.
-The test is passed only when the go condition has been met and also the no-go condition has been failed.
+The test is passed only when the go condition has been met and also the no-go condition has failed.

 The test gives no information as to the degree of conformance to, or deviation from the boundary conditions.
 These tests can be used for statistical process control purposes.
 There are specific SPC tools that use parameter based measurements (e.g., P-charts) for determining the stability of a process.

+It has uses in engineering, psychology, military, and manufacturing.
+For example, a rocket launch status check involves a go/no-go test.

 Uses

 Engineering

 In engineering the test is traditionally used only to check noncritical parameters where the manufacturing process is believed to be stable and well controlled, and the tolerances are wide compared to the distribution of the parameter.

 For example, the preceding launch status checks before a Space Shuttle liftoff had the flight controller perform a go/no-go check on each of the vehicle's critical systems.